 Silver

 This silver-feathered bird is a well-balanced performer for either egg or meat production.
-It lays a high number of eggs and delivers excellent carcass yield after slaughter.
-The SASSO Silver is also notable for its beautiful, ash grey feathering, which makes her particularly appreciated by the domestic or backyard chicken market.
+The SASSO Silver is the heaviest of our portfolio of colored layers as you can expect a body weight of 2950 g at 75 weeks.
+It lays a high number of beautiful brown eggs and delivers excellent carcass yield after slaughter.
+This traditional layer is also notable for its beautiful, ash grey feathering, which makes her particularly appreciated by the domestic or backyard chicken market.
 Its flexibility and unique characteristics offer great value for you and your operations.
-Autosexing can be completed with the Silver as it produces feather-sexable day-old chicks.
+You can easily feather sex with the Silver as it produces feather sexable day-old chicks.
 The Silver layer is able to thrive in different production environments with minimal management.

 Laying period data: